Things To Do In Las Vegas

 Things to do in Las Vegas.
 While the late nights and parties can be a draw for many people, there are lots of families that make Las Vegas a go-to vacation spot as well.
 Check out these 50 things to do in Las Vegas that aren’t gambling to get some ideas of how to spend your next Las Vegas vacation.
 Most of the activities are great for all ages.
 Finding what to do in Las Vegas can be overwhelming for most travelers.
 We are here to help!

 1. Visit The Heart of Downtown Vegas

-Many of the best things to do in Vegas are not even located on the Las Vegas Strip.
-Get to Fremont Street, locally known as “Glitter Gulch” located in the heart of downtown Las Vegas.
+First of all, many of the best things to do in Vegas are not even located on the Las Vegas Strip.
+So, get to Fremont Street, locally known as “Glitter Gulch” located in the heart of downtown Las Vegas.
 Experience live entertainment, ziplining, and a show of lights!

 2. Observe Las Vegas From Above